eramsodoiseuros/eramsodoiseuros/README.md

 Most of my side Projects are highlighted by Programming Language on the Stars Tab on my Github, mainly Python and Java.

-I also have been looking into launching some web3 apps, which I have kept in private repositories, but here's a few basic examples to showcase some web3 blockchain contracts, for networks such as Solana, Ethereum and Python.
+I also have been looking into launching some web3 apps, which I have kept in private repositories, but here's a few basic examples to showcase some web3 blockchain contracts, for networks such as Solana, Ethereum and Polygon.

 | Subject | PL | Blockchain |
 | --- | :---: | :---: |